Commitment, Passion, Justice For You

 Slip and fall accidents can also lead to back compression fractures.
 The elderly are generally more prone to slip and fall accidents, because their bones are more brittle and delicate.
 Slip and fall accidents are compensable.
 In most cases, the owner of the premise or residential building can be held liable, however, the victim must prove negligence.

 In as much as you have suffered an accident, you still need to determine liability.
 This involves complex legal procedures and elements.
 This is why it is best to let a personal injury lawyer handle your case.

 People who have suffered a compression fracture complain of acute back pain that can escalate into chronic pain.
 Other symptoms include loss of height, loss of muscle and crowding of the internal organs.
 Patients may also suffer the following vertebral fracture symptoms:

 As is evident, a compression fracture injury can be life-altering.
-It is not guaranteed that you will make a full recovery.
-In most cases, it takes months for the pain to subside.
+It is not guaranteed that you will make a full recovery and in most cases, it takes months for the pain to subside.
 When you suffer a compression fracture, and you pursue a claim, the insurance company may be very quick to make an offer.
-However, it is ill advised to simply take the offer before consulting with an injury lawyer.
+However, it is ill-advised to simply take the offer before consulting with an injury lawyer.
 Insurance companies are known to shortchange people.
 This is why you need a lawyer by your side.
 The lawyer can negotiate for compensation that is commensurate with your injuries.

 A compression fracture could mean that you have to make adjustments.
 It could even mean that you switch jobs because you can no longer handle the job pressure and workload.
 The future cost implications of your injury must be factored in when calculating compensation.
 On your own, you may not know how much your claim is worth and if you understate your injuries, you may not be in a position to recover the money.
 An injury lawyer will not settle for less than your claim is worth.